Hesperian Health Guides

 - Low blood pressure

 The most important signs are fever or too low temperature, fast heart rate, and fast breathing.
 If the person has 2 or more of these signs, treat for sepsis.

 Get medical help.
 On the way:

 - Watch for and treat any signs of shock.

 - Give ceftriaxone, OR ciprofloxacin plus clindamycin.

-- Clean any infected wounds, remove dead skin, drain abscesses and pus.
-To learn how to drain an abscess, see Problems with Skin (in development).
+- Clean any infected wounds, remove dead skin, and if you know how, drain abscesses of pus.

 - If the person is breathing well, give fluids to drink.
 Give